Pizza-Prime/Roblox-Vibe-NYC-.lua/README.md

-# Roblox-Vibe-NYC-.lua
+--# Roblox-Vibe-NYC-.lua
-A roblox script I made for Vibe NYC.
+--A roblox script I made for Vibe NYC.
 It gives you all the items in the game.

 --Sub to pizza prime :)